XarkLabs/Xosera/REFERENCE.md

 ### 2D Blitter Engine Operation

 The Xosera blitter is a VRAM data read/write "engine" that operates on 16-bit words in VRAM to copy, fill and do logic operations on arbitrary two-dimensional rectangular areas of Xosera VRAM (i.e., to draw, copy and manipulate "chunky" 4/8 bit pixel bitmap images).
-It supports a VRAM destination and up to three data sources.
-Two of which can be read from VRAM and one set to a constant (and it can operate either incrementing or decrementing VRAM addresses with and right and left shiting pixels).
+It supports a VRAM source and destination.
+The source can also be set to a constant.
 It repeats a basic word length operation for each "line" of a rectanglar area, and at the end of each line adds "modulo" values to source and destination addresses (to position source and destination for next line).
 It also has a "nibble shifter" that can shift a line of word data 0 to 3 nibbles to allow for pixel level positioning and drawing.
 There are also first and last word edge transparency masks, to remove unwanted pixels from the words at the start end end line allowing for arbitrary pixel sized rectangular operations.
-There is a fixed logic equation, but with several ways to vary input terms.
+There is a fixed logic equation with ANDC and XOR terms (a combination of which can set, clear, invert or pass through any source color bits).
 This also works in conjunction with "transparency" testing that can mask-out specified 4-bit or 8-bit pixel values when writing.
-This transparency masking allows specified nibbles in a word to remain unaltered when the word is overwritten (without read-modify-write VRAM access, so no speed penalty).
-The combination of thes features allow for many useful graphical "pixel" operations to be performed in a single pass (copy, masking, shifting, logical operations AND, OR, XOR etc.).
+This transparency masking allows specified nibbles in a word to remain unaltered when the word is overwritten (without read-modify-write VRAM access, and no speed penalty).
+The combination of these features allow for many useful graphical "pixel" operations to be performed in a single pass (copying, masking, shifting and logical operations).

 ___

 #### Logic Operation Applied to Blitter Operations

-&nbsp;&nbsp;&nbsp;`D = A & B ^ C`    (or destination word `D` = word `A` AND'd with word `B` and XOR'd with word `C`)
+&nbsp;&nbsp;&nbsp;`D = S & ~ANDC ^ XOR`  (destination word `D` = `S` source word AND'd with NOT of `ANDC` and XOR'd with `XOR`)

 - `D` result word
   - written to VRAM (starting address set by `XR_BLIT_DST_D` and incrementing/decrementing)
-- `A` primary source word, can be one of:
+- `S` primary source word, can be one of:
   - word read from VRAM (starting VRAM address set by `XR_BLIT_SRC_A` and incrementing/decrementing)
-  - word constant (set by `XR_BLIT_SRC_A` when `A_CONST` set in `XR_BLIT_CTRL`)
-- `B` secondary AND source word and word used for transparecy test, can be one of:
-  - word read from VRAM (starting at VRAM address set by `XR_BLIT_SRC_B` and incrementing/decrementing)
-  - word constant (set by `XR_BLIT_SRC_B` when `B_CONST` set in `XR_BLIT_CTRL`)
+  - word constant (set by `XR_BLIT_SRC_S` when `S_CONST` set in `XR_BLIT_CTRL`)
-  - if `NOT_B` flag set in `XR_BLIT_CTRL`, then B will inverted for effective operation: `D = A & ~B ^ C`
+- `ANC` constant AND-COMPLEMENT word
+  - source word is AND'd with the NOT of this word
-- `C` constant XOR source word:
+- `XOR` constant XOR source word
-  - word constant set by `XR_BLIT_VAL_C`
-  - if `C_USE_B` set in `XR_BLIT_CTRL` and `B_CONST` is not set, `C` will assume value of source term `B` (unaffected by `NOT_B`).
-    - `C_USE_B` makes effective operation: `D = ~A & B` and using both `C_USE_B` and `NOT_B` gives: `D = A | B` (logical OR)

-When set as constants, address values (`XR_BLIT_SRC_A` , `XR_BLIT_SRC_B` , `XR_BLIT_DST_D`) with be incremented when used unless the `DECR` flag set in `XR_BLIT_CTRL` (in which case they will instead be decremented).
-This allows blit operations where source and destination VRAM addresses overlap to be handled appropriately (otherwise source may be overwritten mid-operation).
+  - source word is XOR'd with the this word

+Address values (`XR_BLIT_SRC_S`, `XR_BLIT_DST_D`) will be incremented each word and the `XR_BLIT_MOD_S` and `XR_BLIT_MOD_D` will be added at the end of each line (in a 2-D blit operation).

-#### Transparency Testing nd Masking Applied to Blitter Operations
+#### Transparency Testing and Masking Applied to Blitter Operations

-&nbsp;&nbsp;&nbsp;4-bit mask `M = (B != {T})` where `T` is even/odd transparency nibbles or an 8-bit transparent value (for 8-bit pixel mode)
+&nbsp;&nbsp;&nbsp;4-bit mask `M = (S != {T})` where `T` is even/odd transparency nibbles or an 8-bit transparent value (for 8-bit pixel mode)

 - `M` transparency result is 0 for transparent nibbles (ones that will not be altered in the destination word).
-- `B` secondary source word used in logical operation above
+- `S` source word used in logical operation above
-  - Either read from VRAM or a constant (`NOT_B` flag does not affect transparency test)
+  - Either read from VRAM or a constant (when `S_CONST` set in `XR_BLIT_CTRL`)
 - `T` transparency constant nibble pair/byte set in upper byte of `XR_BLIT_CTRL`

-The 4-bit mask will be set in two-bit pairs for 8-bit pixels when `TRANSP_8B` set in `XR_BLIT_CTRL` (both bits zero only when both nibbles of the transparency test are zero, otherwise both one).
-This allows any 4-bit or 8-bit pixel value in `B` to be considered transparent (by beng XOR'd with a constant value `T` that makes it produce zero).
+Transparency testing is enabled with `TRANSP` in `XR_BLIT_CTRL`.
+When enabled a 4-bit nibble transparency mask will be set in two-bit pairs for 8-bit pixels when `TRANSP_8B` set in `XR_BLIT_CTRL` (both bits zero only when both nibbles of the transparency test are zero, otherwise both one).
+This allows any 4-bit or 8-bit pixel value in `S` to be considered transparent.
-Transparency testing cannot be disabled, but if it is not desired (all pixels values opaque), one method is to set `B` to a constant (`B_CONST` in `XR_BLIT_CTRL`) that when XOR'd with `T` byte value (to both bytes of word) from `XR_BLIT_CTRL` produces a value with no 4-bit or 8-bit pixels that have a zero value.

 #### Nibble Shifting and First/Last Word Edge Masking